Bekkholt/Bekkholt/README.md

 # Hello all 👋

 ### What do I do?
-* Currently learning front-end development 👩‍🎓
+* Junior front-end developer 👩‍🎓
-* Founder of Bekkholt and Eurovisionsquad 💭
+* Founder of Bekkholt and Eurovision Squad 💭
-* Admin and editor @ Eurovisionsquad 👩‍💻
+* Admin and editor @ Eurovision Squad 👩‍💻
 * Freelance transcriber and translator 👩‍💼

 ### Who am I?